-- BQA-certified calves receive an estimated \$1.59 per hundredweight price premium (Montana State University estimate). - For approximately 105,000 head of weaned and stocker calves owned or managed by participants in the Texas BQA Program, the increase in gross returns was estimated at \$625,000 for 2017, and \$9.8 million for all participants since 2001.
+- Economic returns associated with producing BQA-certified calves typically come in the form of improved production efficiencies, cost savings, and/or a price premium, which has been estimated at \$2.69 per hundredweight. - For approximately 1.3 million head of weaned and stocker calves owned or managed by participants in the Texas BQA Program, the increase in gross returns was estimated at \$19 million for 2019.